Monles/UWE-CyberWest-Microbits-Extended/README.md

 ---

-### ❇️ Where to start?
+### ❇️ Already experienced with micro:bits?
-Please follow the instruction in the section "Start the Game! 🤖" below.
+Please go to the section "Start the Game! 🤖" below.
+It's time for fun!

 ###  ✳️ Prerequisite
 - 2 x BBC micro:bits(v2)